lusterofgem/snakeGame/README.md

 # snakeGame
 Use C++ with SFMLto make a **snake game**. 🐍<br>
+How to play:
+When you press "Enter" or "Space", the game will start.<br>
+The snake will move forward to the direction it look at.<br>
+You can press "WASD" or "^v<>" to turn snake head.<br>
+If the snake hit it's body or the map boundary, the snake will dead immediately.
 ## Web
 Also use a web to post this game.<br>
 link: https://github.com/bryan9077/web<br>